aws-samples/aws-healthimaging-samples/ahi-batch-image-frame-retrieve/README.md

 ## Using the C++ Library

 This C++ library is built using [modern cmake](https://cliutils.gitlab.io/modern-cmake/) principles.
 This means you can add this git repository as a submodule, include it in your project using cmake add_subdirectory() and link to it using target_link_librar(${APP_NAME} ahi-retrieve-lib).
 See the cli application for an example of using the C++ library.
-Note that you can create your own DownloadCallback implementation to control the post download workflow (e.g. decode the image frame and copy the result into the memory buffer of another runtime such as NodeJS or Python)
+Note that you can create your own ImageFrameDownloadCallback implementation to control the post download workflow (e.g. decode the image frame and copy the result into the memory buffer of another runtime such as NodeJS or Python)

 ## Using the CLI

 ahi-retrieve takes as input one or more [JSON documents](docs/input.md) as input files.
-These input files describe the ImageFrames to download from AWS HealthImaging.
-All ImageFrames in each input file are downloaded using a single thread and HTTP/2 connection.
-Multiple input files will be processed concurrently (up to maxDownloadThreads).
+These input files describe the ImageFrames to download from AWS HealthImaging. ahi-retrieve will download all image frames in parallel for each input file using the configured download threads and download connections.
 Once an ImageFrame is downloaded, the format parameter describes whether or not to save the HTJ2K encoded (jph) files to disk or to decompress them first (raw).
 Each ImageFrame is saved as a separate file with the imageFrameId followed by the format extension (e.g. 7a9d6d62177792250da227bd2815ef7c.raw or 7a9d6d62177792250da227bd2815ef7c.jpc).
 These files are stored in a directory structure in the current working directory which includes the datastoreId and imageSetId.
 For example:

 169224ef14db49839f628fb887d50291/d91be0830da6a8550ddef2491cf1f10b/7a9d6d62177792250da227bd2815ef7c.raw

 ImageFrames are always downloaded and saved overwriting existing files of the same name if they exist.
 It is up to the caller to manage deletion of the ImageFrame files.

-The ability to control the number of download threads and number of input files gives the caller some flexibiliy in optimizing the download speed and order of the desired image frames.
-For example - a client on a low bandwidth connection may not benefit from more than one download thread/connection while a client on an EC2 instance in the same region as the AHI datastore may benefit from multiple download threads/connections.
-The size of the image frames may also influence the strategy (e.g many smaller PET images may benefit from multiple threads/connections while a few larger XRay images may not)
+See performance tuning section below for more information.

 ```sh
 $ build/apps/ahi-retrieve --help